Election audit: Timing

+Electronic backups

 If audits cannot be done on election night, creating and verifying a paper or electronic backup of the paper ballots on election night, or the next day as in Florida, would provide an alternative benchmark if flaws are later discovered or suspected in the primary storage of paper ballots.
 Electronic copies in particular can be stored in safes or safe deposit boxes and/or distributed widely, with hash codes to ensure reliability.

+Seals

 Election storage often uses tamper-evident seals, although seals can typically be removed and reapplied without damage, especially in the first 48 hours.
 Photos taken when the seal is applied can be compared to photos taken when the seal is opened.
 Detecting subtle tampering requires substantial training.
 Election officials usually take too little time to examine seals, and the public is too far away to check seal numbers, though they could compare old and new photos projected on a screen.
 Seal numbers and photos would need their own secure storage.

+When seals break, staff do not necessarily retest or replace the sealed items.
+Seals over USB ports came open on 13 scanners in Milwaukee in 2024.

 Experienced testers can usually bypass all physical security systems.
 Locks and cameras are vulnerable before and after delivery.

+Keys

 Since 1850, people have known how to create a master key from any key in a building, such as a borrowed restroom key.
 Attackers who cannot find key blanks can 3D-print them from a photo of the lock.